Moving on from Halls: Looking after your new home

 Here’s our advice on getting to grips with managing your waste while living out in the community...

-• In your household, set up a rota or take turns for your housemates to take the bins out for collection each week as this helps share the responsibility!
-E.g. if 4 of you live in your household, each person would only have to put the bins out once per month.
+• Taking the bin out is no fun task but setting up a rota and taking turns between your housemates helps share the responsibility!
+E.g. if 4 of you live in your household, each person would only have to put the bins out once a month

 • Put your house number on your bin with either stickers or a permanent marker.
 Where there are lots of multiple occupancy houses, there are lots of bins.
 Keep track of yours by simply adding your house number.